 - Criminal Justice

 The department has hundreds of students pursuing degrees and full-time faculty members with various research interests.
 Faculty members have authored books, published numerous scholarly articles and book reviews, and contributed to major reference works.
 They have served as consultants, presented papers at national professional conferences, and served on the editorial boards of academic journals.

-Behavioral Sciences students participate in a number of clubs and organizations which help them develop real-world experience and leadership skills, including:
+The department also offers its students the opportunity to participate in a number of Student Clubs and Organizations which help them develop real-world experience and leadership skills.
+These groups include:

 - Psychology Club

 - Social Work Club

 - Sociology Club